 Maintaining 1.5 metres distance between employees and guests is essential to prevent the spread of COVID-19.

-Under directions issued by the Victorian CHO, workplaces may be required to comply with particular density quotient rules.
+Under Pandemic Orders made by the Victorian Minister for Health, workplaces may be required to comply with particular density quotient rules.

 In consultation with employees and independent contractors, employers should develop a plan to ensure physical distancing is maintained.

 The advice below may include activities that may not be permissible.
 Employers should check what activities are permissible on the DH website.